What happens if you are hurt on the job?

 Applying for workers’ comp can be an overwhelming process, but this is made worse when claims are denied, and individuals now must worry about financial burdens.
 A claim may be denied for several reasons including exceeding the time limit to file, lack of medical evidence, intentional accidents and intoxication to name a few.
 Any person denied workers’ compensation has the right to appeal the decision.
 Appeals can be filed online through the Department of Labor and Industry.
 Having an experienced PA workers’ comp attorney on your side during the appeals process is critical.

 Don’t fight for your rights alone.
 Get a fighter on your side who understands the complexities of the workers’ compensation application and appeal processes.
-Connect with our experienced worker’ comp lawyers today for a free consultation to learn how we can help you receive the compensation you deserve.
+Connect with our experienced workers’ comp lawyers today for a free consultation to learn how we can help you receive the compensation you deserve.
 We are available 24/7 and there is not fee unless we win for you.

 Report your injury immediately to start the workers’ comp process.
 Explain how and when the injury occurred, being thorough about the details to ensure it is clear the injury was work-related.
 You have 21 days from the date of the accident to report your injury to your employer in order to receive benefits.
 After day 21, you may still report your injury; however, benefit eligibility begins on the date you report the accident, not the date the accident occurred.
 Once you make your employer aware of your injury, they are obligated to notify their insurance company of your injury.